mit-rss/visual_servoing/README.md

 ### Find the Homography Matrix
 To find the homography matrix, you should first determine the pixel coordinates of several real world points.
 You should then measure the physical coordinates of these points on the 2D ground plane.
 If you gather enough of these point correspondences (at least 4), you have enough information to compute a homography matrix:

-#### Notes for finding the homography matrix:
-- The opencv findhomography implementation expects 3X1 data points in homogenous coordinates [X,Y,1].
-- You may need to rescale the homography output X',Y',Z' such that Z' = 1.

 ![](media/homography2.jpg)

 Many existing packages including [OpenCV](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography) can be used to compute homography matrices.
+In `scripts/homography_transformer.py`, you've been provided a node that calls this function for you and makes the conversion between pixel-frame and robot-frame coordinates.
+You just need to fill in the point correspondences measured from your system.

 `rqt_image_view` will be a useful debugging tool here.
 If you enable mouse clicking (there is a checkbox next to the topic name), then `rqt_image_view` will publish the pixel coordinates of points you click on in the image to a topic like this: `/zed/rgb/image_rect_color_mouse_left`.
 Publish a marker to RVIZ using this pixel, and you should be able to quickly tell if your homography matrix is doing its job.